RivaD2/reading-notes/401/class-02.md

 2. What is the difference between a module and a package?
    - It is very common for modules to be called packages and vice-versa.
 What is the real difference here?
 According to nopmjs.com:
         - A package is a file or directory that is described by a `package.json` file.
 A package **must** contain a `package.json` file in order to be published to the npm registry.
-        - Packages can be unscoped or scoped to a user or Org, and scoped packages can be private or public
+        - Packages can be without scope or scoped to a user or Org, and scoped packages can be private or public
         - A package can come in many [formats](https://docs.npmjs.com/about-packages-and-modules)
     - A **module** is any file or directory in the node_modules directory that can be loaded by the Node.js `require()` function.
     - To be loaded by the Node.js require() function, a module must be one of the following: